clarkfitzg/phd_research/analysis/traffic/notes.md

 Haven't yet checked things like:
 `<<-, assign`

+Recursion?
+Iterating updates?

 ## Permuting lines of code

+There are many possible scripts that can become the same task graph.
+The task then is to pick the best one of these scripts.

 Thought: Lines of code can run as task parallel if and only if permutation preserves the semantics of the program.